Swagmiral/K2Pus-UNCURSED/README.md

 # K2Pus-UNCURSED
-UNCURSING your K2+ with config settings and Orca mods.

 This is a **STEP-BY-STEP** guide for making Creality K2 Plus less cursed.

 It will:
 - Speed up the calibrations.